milesmcc/evalgen-poc/README.md

 * Experienced trust and safety practitioners may help overcome this issue (to an extent) by providing a broad set of example situations to the `generator`.
 * The `generator` could use real-world (near-)violative conversations—or paraphrased versions of real-world conversations—to help the generated situations more closely resemble real-world conversations.
 The `generator` could also incorporate red teaming data to yield more diverse situations.
-* We could introduce another step where the `generator` model "brainstorms" hundreds of different high-level scenarios (e.g., "the human asks about their poll site location," "the user asks about voter fraud," "the user asks about the candidates' policies," etc.), which a human expert could review, edit, and extend.
+* Inspired in part by the method in [Evaluating and Mitigating Discrimination in Language Model Decisions](https://arxiv.org/pdf/2312.03689.pdf#page=15&zoom=100,48,160), we could introduce another step where the `generator` model "brainstorms" hundreds of different high-level scenarios (e.g., "the human asks about their poll site location," "the user asks about voter fraud," "the user asks about the candidates' policies," etc.), which a human expert could review, edit, and extend.
 The `generator` model could then use these high-level _descriptions_ of situations as a starting point to generate more specific, detailed situations.

 Other limitations: